Preacher Roe: Brooklyn Dodgers

 Branch Rickey, the general manager of the Brooklyn Dodgers, remembered Roe from Rickey's time in the Cardinals' management and engineered a trade.
 On December 8, 1947, the Dodgers got Roe, and infielders Billy Cox and Gene Mauch in exchange for pitchers Hal Gregg and Vic Lombardi and outfielder Dixie Walker.

 With his health improving and with the spitball now in his repertoire, Roe had much success with the Dodgers, including winning records in his first six seasons with the team.
 Roe finished the 1948 season with a record of 12–8 and an ERA of 2.63.

 Selected to play in the 1949 All-Star Game, Roe pitched in the ninth inning, retiring all three batters he faced.
 He improved further in the 1949 season, finishing with a 15–6 record and a 2.79 ERA.
 He pitched for the first time in the postseason in the 1949 World Series, winning Game 2 with a six-hit complete game shutout against the New York Yankees that the Dodgers won 1–0, their only win in the five game series.

-Roe posted an exceptional 22–3 won-loss record for the Dodgers in 1951, becoming only the fifth pitcher since 1916 to begin the season 10–0.
-Had he not lost his second-to-last start of the year, (he got no decision in his last), he would have become the first (and to date, only), pitcher ever with at least a .900 winning percentage, and at least 20 wins in a season.
-Ie...the first 20-game winner, to also lose fewer than three games.
+Roe posted an exceptional 22–3 win-loss record for the Dodgers in 1951, becoming only the fifth pitcher since 1916 to begin the season 10–0.
+He had a winning percentage of 88% in the season.
+Had he not lost his second-to-last start of the year (he got a no-decision in his last start), he would have become the first pitcher ever with a winning percentage above 90% in a 20-win season (as it turned out, no pitcher has ever gone on to win 90% of their games for a 20-win season since Roe's near miss).